YoungAlliance/YoungAlliance.github.io/_posts/2015-12-16-SD-rejection.md

 ---
-breadcrumb: "true"
+layout: page
 sidebar: right
-layout: page
+subheadline: Leisure & fun
+title:  "Hilarious!
+How to reject the rejection of your paper "
+teaser: "The Publication Game"
+breadcrumb: true
-tags: null
+tags:
-published: false
+    - post format
+categories:
+    - YAAC
+    - Website
 ---

 ### By Steffen Dettling